zhcHoward/MyDictionary/README.md

 ## My Dictionary ![Travis-CI](https://travis-ci.org/zhcHoward/MyDictionary.svg?branch=master)

-A small dictionanry program works in console.
+A small dictionanry program works in the console.
 In order to solve the problem that the dictionary I want to use does not have a Linux version, only Windows.

 ## Introduction

-So far, this program has been implemented only for English -> Chinese and it can only check English words.
-If you want a more powerful dictionary, you can check [this repository](https://github.com/louisun/iSearch).
+Now this program works for both English => Chinese and Chinese => English.
+Moreover, this program can display the pronouncation of a word if it is displayed in the website.

 ## How To Use